 How do I record a meeting with Google Meet?

-To record a meeting with Google Meet watch How to Record a Meeting in Hangouts Meet
+To record a meeting with Google Meet watch Recording a Meeting: Google Meet for MCAD Faculty and Friends

 - Tips for Hosting Live Online Meetings with Lafe Smith | Academic Continuity Companion

 Where does my recording go?

 After you stop recording, it may take about ten minutes for the video to be available.
 Your recording will be in the meeting organizer's My Drive in a folder called Meeting Recordings.
 If you are the person who organized the meeting it will be in your My Drive.
 Both the organizer and the person who started the recording will receive an email with a link to the video.

 Who can record a Google Meet?

 Any participant in a Google Meet session is able to enable recording of a Google Meet.

 - Faculty will be able to know that the recording is in session; a red REC icon is visible during a recording.

 - The video will live in the meeting organizer’s My Drive.